4andy/state-tree-diagram/README.md

 ### Notes
 * The diagram features are added to the current map without a spatial reference and centered near 0, 0.
 This seems to work fine with an empty map document in ArcMap or a map with default Web Mercator projection in ArcGIS Pro.
 In some cases, it may be necessary to zoom to the features to view the diagram and experiences with other spatial references and projections may vary.
 * The default symbology and labels of the features in ArcMap or ArcGIS Pro can be changed in ArcMap by symbolizing a diagram as desired and saving layer files over the default files stored in the StateTreeFiles folder.
+* Tested against Microsoft SQL Server, PostgreSQL, and Oracle databases.
+The tool may work with other databases but has not been tested.
 ### Known limitations
 * If the Y dimension of the diagram is very large, ArcMap or ArcGIS Pro may crash.
 * If the diagram is lacking some of the possible vertex categories, the symbology may be shifted in ArcGIS Pro.
+* Oracle user schema databases not supported.
 * Please report any issues!
 ### Links
 *  [The R-ArcGIS bridge](https://r-arcgis.github.io/)